Setting HTTPS with TLS for our REST API

 2. Verifying server identity

-Implementing HTTPS with TLS certificate
+Implementing HTTPS with TLS certificate (manually) in an EC2 instance

 2. Setup certificate with certbot: